websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_02.rst

 from source.

-There are subte differences between the two methods, this should always work.
+There are subtle differences between the two methods, this should always work.